Scales in the natural language: Some observations on semantics and typology

 Egor V. Kashkin

-Vinogradov Russian language Institute, Russian Academy of Sciences, Moscow, Russia;
+Vinogradov Russian Language Institute, Russian Academy of Sciences, Moscow, Russia;

 Lomonosov Moscow State University, Moscow, Russia; egorka1988@gmail.com